AshRouth/SOC/_motions/Failure of COP 26 GPEW Response to ‘climate genocide’.markdown

 {% include amendment.html number="1" status="tbd" %}

-[Note from SOC – One part of this motion is Out of Order on the basis that it seeks to significantly amend policy which has recently been passed by Conference]

-OoO starts: Insert new sentence into policy EC 776.
+~~Insert new sentence into policy EC 776.~~

-After: “hence, to promote more environmentally benign processes.” insert: “This will include a wealth tax of 5% on all assets over £2 million and 15% on all assets over £10 million, with the revenue raised being hypothecated for carbon removal techniques and technologies.”
+~~After: “hence, to promote more environmentally benign processes.” insert: “This will include a wealth tax of 5% on all assets over £2 million and 15% on all assets over £10 million, with the revenue raised being hypothecated for carbon removal techniques and technologies.~~